garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > namespace

-Specify which namespace to deploy services to (defaults to <project name>).
+Specify which namespace to deploy services to.
+Defaults to the environment namespace, if specified and enabled, otherwise the project name.

 Note that the framework generates other namespaces as well with this name as a prefix.

 | Type     | Required |
 | -------- | -------- |